 Tom Venuto, author of Burn the Fat, Feed the Muscle

 PS.
 To celebrate the kick-off week for the Burn the Fat 28-day Fitness Habits Challenge, I’m doing a random book giveaway right here on Burn the Fat Blog – just leave a comment below for your chance to win.
+Note: This is time sensitive and will be expired once you see winners posted below.

 All you have to do to enter is leave a comment below about one of the following (or both): 1.
 Share your experience: tell us how long you think it takes for you to develop health and fitness habits.
 2. Name the one habit you need to work on developing that you think would make the most dramatic difference in your health, physique or both.